 Group psychotherapy is a powerful tool and a highly effective form of treatment for many people.
 It is intended to help people gain support, increase self-awareness, and learn new ways to cope with personal or interpersonal challenges.
-Group therapy can be especially effective for people interested in exploring their interpersonal style and improving their approach to relationships in areas such as trust, intimacy, anger, conflict, assertiveness, risk-taking, or improving self-esteem.
+Group therapy in Arlington can be especially effective for people interested in exploring their interpersonal style and improving their approach to relationships in areas such as trust, intimacy, anger, conflict, assertiveness, risk-taking, or improving self-esteem.
 It’s a phenomenal place to practice being your best self and your worst self and get honest and direct feedback on both.

 “Walking with a friend in the dark is better than walking alone in the light.”

 Our clients are incredibly successful, smart, engaging, and driven people who are open to and seek growth.
 When you enter one of our groups, you enter a totally confidential and exclusive association with others who are committed to living well, taking risks, giving and receiving honest and direct feedback.
 This association is rare and priceless in what it can offer you in your life.